Unified structure for exact towers of scar states in the AKLT and other models

 It is easy to verify that states $\mathcal{G}$ are occupied in the ground state, states in $\mathcal{D}$ are subsequently occupied in $\ket{S\mathcal{S}_{2n}}$, and states in $\mathcal{R}$ have 0 overlap with the scar tower.
 We note that the grouping here can be made tighter, specifically states $\ket{T_{J,S}}$, for spin $J$ with the same parity as $S$, can be moved from $\mathcal{D}$ to $\mathcal{R}$.
 The grouping above, however, is sufficient for the proof.

 Equations~(\ref{eq:hmat})-(\ref{eq:GRDmat}) are then valid and we obtain the desired commutation relation, and hence the tower of exact scar states.

-\subsection{Absence of this scar tower in the 2d AKLT models}
+\subsection{Absence of this scar tower in the 2D AKLT models}

 Having established this two-site picture of the exact scar tower, a natural possible extension would be to higher-dimensional AKLT models.
-We find that these scar states do not appear in those models, and we will illustrate this through the spin-2 AKLT model on a 2d square lattice.
+We find that these scar states do not appear in those models, and we will illustrate this through the spin-2 AKLT model on a 2D square lattice.

-The 2d spin-2 AKLT model consists of spin-2's on a square lattice~\cite{kennedy_two-dimensional_1988}.
+The 2D spin-2 AKLT model consists of spin-2's on a square lattice~\cite{kennedy_two-dimensional_1988}.
 Similar to other AKLT models, the ground state can be constructed through four Schwinger bosons on each site.
-One might ask if the same tower of scars exists in 2d, using the same operator $Q^\dagger$ in Eq.~(\ref{eq:2qj}).
-The crucial difference between the 1d and 2d spin-2 AKLT models is that the 2d Hamiltonian only consists of the projector onto spin-4:
+One might ask if the same tower of scars exists in 2D, using the same operator $Q^\dagger$ in Eq.~(\ref{eq:2qj}).
+The crucial difference between the 1D and 2D spin-2 AKLT models is that the 2D Hamiltonian only consists of the projector onto spin-4:

 where the sum is taken over all bonds $\expval{ij}$.
-Because each site has 4 nearest neighbors (vs 2 in the 1d chain), the ground state consists of bonds with total spin $J=0,1,2,$ and $3$.
+Because each site has four nearest neighbors (versus two in the 1D chain), the ground state consists of bonds with total spin $J=0,1,2,$ and $3$.
 Therefore, if we repeat our procedure from above, $q_{\expval{ij}}$ will have terms that send $\mathcal{G}$ to $\mathcal{G}$, specifically $\ketbra{T_{3,2}}{T_{2,-2}}, \ketbra{T_{3,3}}{T_{2,-1}}, \ketbra{T_{2,1}}{T_{3,-3}},$ and $\ketbra{T_{2,2}}{T_{3,-2}}$.
-These terms violate the important structure in Eqs.~(\ref{eq:qmat}) and (\ref{eq:GRDmat}) and prevent us from satisfying the relation Eq.~(\ref{eq:Spin2comm}), thus excluding the same scar tower in the 2d case.
+These terms violate the important structure in Eqs.~(\ref{eq:qmat}) and (\ref{eq:GRDmat}) and prevent us from satisfying the relation Eq.~(\ref{eq:Spin2comm}), thus excluding the same scar tower in the 2D case.
 Similar arguments can be applied to other higher-dimensional AKLT models, such as the spin-3/2 AKLT model on a honeycomb lattice.
 We note, however, that this does not exclude the possibility of other towers of states (for example related by different $Q^\dagger$ operators) in higher-dimensional AKLT models.